Pranav634/GenAi-Bot/README.md

 # 📌 GenAI Credit Card Assistant — Voice + RAG + EMI Planner + Actions

+**⚠️ Important Notice:** The folder structure, setup instructions, and code paths detailed in this README correspond to the **master branch** of this repository.

 A production-grade GenAI chatbot built for the FPL Technologies (OneCard) Product Builder Intern Assignment.
 This assistant understands voice + text queries, performs credit-card actions, explains EMI options, retrieves info using RAG, and offers a premium glass-morphism UI.

 ---